 This story appeared in the May issue of the PRC’s Preservation in Print magazine.
 Interested in getting more preservation stories like this delivered to your door nine times a year?
 Become a member of the PRC for a subscription!

-Header image: During Satchmo Summer Fest, pedestrians walk near the French Market and the Old US Mint in the French Quarter.
+Header image: During the 2019 Satchmo Summer Fest, pedestrians walk near the French Market and the Old US Mint in the French Quarter.
 Photo by Chris Granger.

 COVID-19 closures have rendered the once-bustling streets of the historic French Quarter themselves historic, as their quiet desolation probably has not been seen since the worst of the yellow fever epidemics of the mid-19th century.
 Even in the days after Hurricane Katrina, one bar remained open, and a few buskers played music on Bourbon Street.